 Threats and challenges that were identified that may impact the economic climate include:

-• Lack of diversity in use of commercial spaces.
+• Need more diversity in use of commercial spaces.

 The seasonal nature of Dewey Beach’s economy is challenging.
 Many businesses do well financially during the peak season, and struggle during the off season.
 Dewey Beach also aims to attract more full-time residents.
 A thriving business community is essential to support a year- round lifestyle in Dewey Beach.
 Furthermore, businesses that cater to everyday needs are needed to balance with businesses that cater to seasonal tourists.